-Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2023 Comment 839:M10.1 Final Closure and Decommissioning Plan At least five years prior to mine completion, the proponent shall prepare and submit a Final Closure and Decommissioning Plan to the requirements of the Chief Executive Officer of the Office of the Environmental Protection Authority, on advice of the Department of Mines and Petroleum Preparation of a Final Closure and Decommissioning Plan in accordance with criteria.
-Correspondence with OEPA approving the Plan CEO DMP Overall At least five years prior to mine completion Not required at this stage The TGM Mine Closure Plan (MCP) was revised and updated in accordance with the 'Mine Closure Plan Guidance - How to prepare in accordance with Part 1 of the Statutory Guidelines for Mine Closure Plans' (March 2020).
-The 2022 TGM MCP Version 3 was updated during 2023 to include the Renewable Energy Project (TGM MCP Version 4).
-The TGM MCP Version 5 (proposed Havana Underground) was then further updated to incorporate DMIRS feedback following assessment of the TGM MCP Version 3 and the proposed Havana Underground (TGM MCP Version 5).
-TGM MCP Version 5 was submitted in August 2023 and approved by DMIRS on 1st November 2023.
-The current Life of Mine (LOM) is 2029 and as such, TGM has more than five years to completion.
+Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2024 Comment 839:M10.1 Final Closure and Decommissioning Plan At least five years prior to mine completion, the proponent shall prepare and submit a Final Closure and Decommissioning Plan to the requirements of the Chief Executive Officer of the Office of the Environmental Protection Authority, on advice of the Department of Mines and Petroleum Preparation of a Final Closure and Decommissioning Plan in accordance with criteria.
+Correspondence with OEPA approving the Plan CEO DMP Overall At least five years prior to mine completion In progress The TGM has a current Life of Mine (LOM) to 2029 based on the 2024 Business Plan.
+The TGM Mine Closure Plan (Version 6.1) was submitted to DWER EPA Services on 9 October 2024, at least five years prior to mine completion.
+The TGM MCP is currently under assessment by DWER EPA Services.
 839:M10.2 Final Closure and Decommissioning Plan The Final Closure and Decommissioning Plan shall be prepared consistent with: 1.
 ANZMEC/MCA 2000, Strategic Framework for Mine Closure Planning; and 2.
 Department of Industry Tourism and Resources 2006 Mine Closure and Completion (Leading Practice Sustainable Development Program for the Mining Industry), Commonwealth Government, Canberra; Preparation of a Final Closure and Decommissioning Plan in accordance with criteria.
 Submit plan to CEO of OEPA and DMP Approval of Plan by OEPA.
-CEO DMP Overall At least five years prior to mine completion Not required at this stage The TGM Mine Closure Plan (MCP) was revised and updated in accordance with the 'Mine Closure Plan Guidance - How to prepare in accordance with Part 1 of the Statutory Guidelines for Mine Closure Plans' (March 2020).
-The 2022 TGM MCP Version 3 was updated during 2023 to include the Renewable Energy Project (TGM MCP Version 4).
-The TGM MCP Version 5 (proposed Havana Underground) was then further updated to incorporate DMIRS feedback following assessment of the TGM MCP Version 3 and the proposed Havana Underground (TGM MCP Version 5).
-TGM MCP Version 5 was submitted in August 2023 and approved by DMIRS on 1st November 2023.
-The current Life of Mine (LOM) is 2029 and as such, TGM has more than five years to completion.
+CEO DMP Overall At least five years prior to mine completion In progress The TGM has a current Life of Mine (LOM) to 2029 based on the 2024 Business Plan.
+The TGM Mine Closure Plan (Version 6.1) was submitted to DWER EPA Services on 9 October 2024, at least five years prior to mine completion.
+The TGM MCP is currently under assessment by DWER EPA Services.
 839:M10.3 Final Closure and Decommissioning Plan The Final Closure and Decommissioning Plan shall provide detailed technical information on the following: 1. final closure of all areas disturbed through implementation of the proposal so that they are safe, stable and non-polluting; 2. decommissioning of all plant and equipment; 3. disposal of waste materials; 4. final rehabilitation of waste dumps; tailings storage facilities and other areas (outside the mine pit(s)); 5.
 Management and monitoring following mine completion; and 6.inventory of all contaminated sites and proposed management.
 Preparation of a Final Closure and Decommissioning Plan in accordance with criteria.
 Submit plan to CEO of OEPA and DMP.
 Approval of the plan by OEPA.
-CEO DMP Overall At least five years prior to mine completion Not required at this stage The TGM Mine Closure Plan (MCP) was revised and updated in accordance with the 'Mine Closure Plan Guidance - How to prepare in accordance with Part 1 of the Statutory Guidelines for Mine Closure Plans' (March 2020).
-The 2022 TGM MCP Version 3 was updated during 2023 to include the Renewable Energy Project (TGM MCP Version 4).
-The TGM MCP Version 5 (proposed Havana Underground) was then further updated to incorporate DMIRS feedback following assessment of the TGM MCP Version 3 and the proposed Havana Underground (TGM MCP Version 5).
-TGM MCP Version 5 was submitted in August 2023 and approved by DMIRS on 1st November 2023.
-The current Life of Mine (LOM) is 2029 and as such, TGM has more than five years to completion.
+CEO DMP Overall At least five years prior to mine completion In progress The TGM has a current Life of Mine (LOM) to 2029 based on the 2024 Business Plan.
+The TGM Mine Closure Plan (Version 6.1) was submitted to DWER EPA Services on 9 October 2024, at least five years prior to mine completion.
+The TGM MCP is currently under assessment by DWER EPA Services.